Lexor

 1–2: Signal Detection

-When it finds one, it records:
+When it finds a match, it records:

 • The token contract address